-They all lost their bets for we all made it to our twenty-fourth in great shape, Matt and Irvy achieving their twenty-eighth in fact.
-But Matt had missed the big 3-0, (the magic year we were all supposed to grow real brains and settle down for good), by a year and two months.
+They all lost their bets for Jace, Lannette and I made it to our twenty-fourth in great shape, while Matt and Irvy had achieved their twenty-eighth a few months ago.
+So, Matt would be missing the big 3-0, (the magic year we were all supposed to grow real brains and settle down for good), by a year and two months.
 Now the bet was we’d all perish before we knew better.

 Well, so we didn’t all have the same sort of brains!
 Who does?
-Matt and Irvy’d gone to school together from kindergarten on—his father favoring sending him to public schools rather than private as his mother’d wanted.
+Matt and Irvy’d gone to school together from kindergarten on—his father favoring sending him to public schools rather than private as his mother had wanted.

 Didn’t need too much encouragement from him for me to go and get my license.
 Nine times a year, we were a team on those rally courses that only a mad man would consider navigating.
-We acquired a Super Beetle and a Subaru for our meets and were climbing steadily up in our levels.
-Actually, if I have to say it myself, we were a great team!
+We acquired a Super Beetle and a Subaru for our meets and were climbing steadily up our levels.
+If I have to say it myself, we were a great team!

 To do him credit, anything to do with cars and racing, Matt was great at.
 Once I became his co-driver, he and Dad initiated me under the hood and body of the cars, too.
 When we ran into problems, was a great feeling to know I’d been able to help get it going again.

 Lately, we’d begun to take my little brother Jarrett-Andrew with us.
 He loved chatting with the drivers and their co-drivers, enjoyed mingling with the racing crowd, watching the action from the safety of Dad’s arms or Irvy’s shoulder.
 Just a couple weeks ago, Jarrett announced his intention of becoming Matt’s co-driver and assistant mechanic when he grew up.